Mental Health

 That was three years ago.
 I've played almost every day since.
 And I started wondering: is this actually healthy?
 Or am I just swapping one anxiety behavior for another?

-So I did what any self-respecting Word Nerd would do.
+So I did what any self-respecting Ohad Fisher would do.
 I went looking for the research.

-Mihaly Csikszentmihalyi — and yes, I had to look up the spelling every single time — was a Hungarian-American psychologist who spent decades studying what he called "optimal experience."
-His landmark 1990 book "Flow: The Psychology of Optimal Experience" described a mental state where you're so completely absorbed in an activity that everything else falls away.
+Mihaly Csikszentmihalyi (I had to look up the spelling every single time) was a Hungarian-American psychologist who spent decades studying what he called "optimal experience."
+His 1990 book "Flow" described a mental state where you're so completely absorbed in an activity that everything else falls away.

 Time distortion.
 Loss of self-consciousness.
 Complete focus.
 An intrinsic sense of reward.